kou/arrow-adbc/docs/source/development/releasing.rst

     # Sign and upload the Java artifacts
     #
-    # Note that you need to press the "Close" button manually by Web interfacec
+    # Note that you need to press the "Close" button manually by Web interface
     # after you complete the script:
     #   https://repository.apache.org/#stagingRepositories
     dev/release/06-java-upload.sh <version> <rc-number>

+    # Start verifications for binaries and wheels
+    dev/release/07-binary-verify.sh <version> <rc-number>

 Verify the Release
 ------------------

-..
-TODO
+Start the vote thread on dev@arrow.apache.org.

 Voting and approval
 ===================